tbfe-de/viva-tcl/emb_tcl/README.md

 * … their names collect in the lower part of the left pane …
 * … and can be shown/hidden or permanently removed in the same way.

-Also the configuration in `xdbg.tcl` has become more elaborated and now uses a Tcl `dict` which allows for a hierachic style (actually somewhat similar to JSON syntax, but without a colon after the key).
-A fragment follows:
+Also the configuration in `xdbg.tcl` has been more elaborated and now uses a Tcl `dict`.
+This allows to use a hierachic style (actually somewhat similar to JSON syntax, but without a colon after the key).

+This shows a representative fragment:
 ```
 set debugMessages {
     FATAL {